Using an Estate Planning Attorney: The Basics

 Step 1: Hiring an Estate Planning Attorney

-Preparing yourself before meeting with an estate planning attorney will allow the attorney to do the best job possible and save you time and money.
-An attorney will need detailed information about:
+It's wise to prepare yourself before meeting with an estate planning attorney.
+It will allow the attorney to do the best job possible and save you time and money.
+An attorney will need detailed information about the following:

 - You and your family

 - Assets and debts

 - Marital status

 - Family composition, i.e., whether you have children, grandchildren, etc.

 - Real and personal property

 - The potential needs of your loved ones in your absence